shiv159/IPL-Score-Prediction/README.md

 #                                                     Score Predictor for IPL
 ##                                                 A Machine Learning Flask Web App

+The Indian Premier League, officially Vivo Indian Premier League (for sponsorship reasons), is a professional Twenty20 cricket league in India contested during April and May of every year by teams representing Indian cities and some states.
-##### This project is an attempt to predict the winner of T20 cricket matches.
-The objective is to predict the result (winner) of every IPL match.
+##### This project is an attempt to predict the score of T20 cricket matches.
+##### The dataset that we use in this project is IPL (Indian Premier League) Dataset posted on Kaggle Datasets

 ###                            https://ipl-score-predictorr.herokuapp.com/